CANDALIDINI , POLYOMMATINAE , LYCAENIDAE , PAPILIONOIDEA

 The pupa is mottled brown and has flanges on the abdomen.
 Its length is about 1.4 cms.
 It has been found in various sheltered spots on or near the foodplant.
 It squeaks if disturbed.

 The adults butterflies of this species are blue on top, with the females also having broad black margin and costa.
 Underneath, they both are white with rows of dark dots and dashes.
-The butterflies have a wing span of about 3 cms.
+The butterflies have a wingspan of about 2 cms.

 The eggs are white and dome-shaped, with a diameter of about 0.7 mm.
 They are laid singly on young shoots or buds of a foodplant.